 3. Drive behind a garbage truck dripping liquids.

 4. Let tree sap, berries or leaves sit on your car for days, weeks or months.

-5. Let the bushes touch your finish when you back your car down the driveway.
+5. Let the bushes or tree branches touch your finish when you back your car down the driveway.

 6. Scrape ice off your hood and trunk with an ice scraper (those are for windows only).

 7. Lean your packages against your car while you open the door.

 8. Park your car within 10 feet of a shopping cart or in the travel path of a shopping cart in any open parking lot (winds can blow shopping carts into cars at high speeds).

 9. Drive behind big trucks.
 Especially big trucks spreading debris.